Key takeaways

 Business credit card requirements

-If you have a registered business, including an LLC, you’ll apply using your business information, including your Federal Tax ID number, also called an Employer Identification Number (EIN).
-If you run your business without a formal business setup, you can simply apply as a sole proprietor with your Social Security Number instead.
+If you have a registered business, including an LLC, you’ll apply for a new business credit card using your business information.
+This includes using your Federal tax ID number, also called an Employer Identification Number (EIN).
+If you run your business without a formal business setup, you can simply apply as a sole proprietor with your Social Security number instead.

 • The legal name of your business and the business name you want listed on the card (this may just be your name if you’re a sole proprietor)